maxmind/mod_maxminddb/README.md

 ## Examples ##

-This example use one database file:
+This example uses one database file:

     <IfModule mod_maxminddb.c>
         MaxMindDBEnable On